BrendaWanjiru/KPA-CLONE/README.md

-This is a KPA website clone
+This is a KPA website clone.
 A project done while working at TIFA Research